-- (a) Easements located on private property for use by the Town of Durham shall be at least 30 feet wide.
-It is preferable that such easements run alongside and rear lot lines, if practicable. - (b) No buildings, structures, or septic leaching areas may be situated within Durham utility easements. - (c) Reference pins made of ferrous metal shall be installed in the ground to indicate the location of all such easements.
+- a) Easements located on private property for use by the Town of Durham shall be at least 30 feet wide.
+It is preferable that such easements run along side and rear lot lines, if practicable. - b) No buildings, structures, or septic leaching areas may be situated within Durham utility easements. - c) Reference pins made of ferrous metal shall be installed in the ground to indicate the location of all such easements.
 The pins shall be 1⁄2 inch in diameter and a total of 24 inches in length.
-They shall project 1.5 inches above the ground. - 17.1.9 Solar systems.
-Should the property owner seek to add any building-mounted solar photovoltaic or solar thermal system at any time, then such installation shall be exempt from Planning Board site plan review.
+They shall project 1.5 inches above the ground.